Creating Machine Users

 Why does this token need these permissions?

-If you are not an Enterprise customer, or don't want Pipelines to perform those specific behaviors, you can chose to not grant the corresponding permissions.
+If you are not an Enterprise customer or prefer Pipelines not to carry out certain actions, you can choose to withhold the related permissions.

 Administration read & write access